 However, it’s probably not for you if you prefer slow travel and have time to spare.
 I was traveling with my mum and only had 1 week in Rajasthan, so we had to make the most of our time on the ground.
 That being said, despite the long drives between cities we typically got an early start at 8 or 9 AM to beat the crowds, and were finished with our Rajasthan sightseeing by 4 PM which gave us plenty of time to explore on our own in the evenings or relax by the hotel pool.

 There are tons of options when it comes to private India tours and reputable tour companies – I understand that it can be overwhelming.
 I highly recommend getting in touch with Top Indian Holidays for their incredible guides, helpful customer service representatives and experienced drivers.
 You can read more reviews from other travelers here or e-mail them at info [at] topindianholidays.net.
-We have used their company twice so far (and already hoping to plan a third mother-daughter trip with them to Kerala!) – the first time was to Delhi, Agra and Jaipur in 2018 and the second time was to Jaisalmer, Jodhpur, Udaipur and Pushkar in 2020.
+We have used their company twice so far (and already hoping to plan a third mother-daughter trip with them to Kerala!) – the first time was to Delhi, Agra and Jaipur in 2018, and the second time was when we enlisted them once again in 2020 to put together our Rajasthan tour plan to Jaisalmer, Jodhpur, Udaipur and Pushkar.